tokenroute

 pipx install tokenroute # global, pinned

-uvx tokenroute # one-shot, no install
+uvx tokenroute # one-shot, no install (recommended for agents)

 Global flags & env